 6.6 A decision of the General Meeting is not a valid decision unless there is a quorum of 3 Ordinary Members.

-6.7 All meetings of the Committee and all General Meetings shall be inquorate unless they are attended by a minimum of (1) the Secretary; (2) the Treasurer; and (3) the Chairman or another member of the Committee deputising for the Chairman.
+6.7.1 All meetings of the Committee and all General Meetings shall be inquorate unless they are attended by a minimum of (1) the Secretary; (2) the Treasurer; and (3) the Chairman

-6.8 Motions to be made at a General Meeting must be made known by the promoter of the motion to, and published by, the Secretary no later than 21 days prior to the General Meeting.
+6.8 Motions (items for discussion and decision) to be made at a General Meeting must be made known by the promoter of the motion to the Secretary no later than the close of business 21 days prior to the General Meeting.
+The Secretary shall publish to the Members any such Motions 20 days prior to the General Meeting.
+The Secretary shall remind the Membership of these deadlines no later than 42 days prior to the General Meeting and 14 days prior to the General Meeting.

 6.9 Motions or matters raised at a General Meeting not in accordance with the provisions of Art 6.8 above will be raised at the General Meeting for discussion under Any Other Business (“AOB”).
 AOB matters:

 a) must be agreed by the General Meeting to be included on the agenda under AOB;

 b) must not amend modify or revoke the Constitution; and

 (a) a consensus decision by Members about a motion; or

 (b) voting on a motion at a General Meeting, in accordance with Art 6.1, will be valid strictly on the basis of the consensus decision made by Members present or votes cast of Members present.
 Members are not permitted to participate in the decision-making of a General Meeting in writing.